Meet The Team

 I’m Javaid – I run weekly youth groups in Merton and online for young LGBTQ+ individuals.

-As a person of lived mental health experience, I spend my time fighting against mental health inequalities and volunteering in mental health organisations.
-I work to improve the mental health of young people and to challenge the homophobia and transphobia that they experience.
+I am a person of lived ill mental health experience.
+This has motivated me to do community work to improve the mental health of young people and to challenge the specific experiences of homophobia and transphobia.

 If you’re interested in joining the youth group please get in touch.